What is a Sexologist?

 • Understand and express their sexual and intimate desires with confidence

-• Heal from past traumatic relationships, or aleiviate emotional pain
+• Heal from past traumatic relationships, or alleviate emotional pain

 • Define or explore various aspects of their sexuality, or their identity in a safe space